lateralblast/guige/README.md

 I wrote this as I didn't want to have to fire up Cubic or a similar GUI tool to create an ISO.
 I wanted to be able to automate the process.

+By default this script creates a DHCP based install ISO with two additonal install options:
+- ZFS based install to the first non USB drive available using the first network device with link
+- LVM based install to the first non USB drive available using the first network device with link

+This can be customised as per examples section to use a custom drive, network device, and many other options (e.g. username and password)

 This script also supports creating ISOs via docker for non Linux platforms.
 On Apple Silicon support for creating arm64 and amd64 is available by using the platform flag of docker.